Dystopian FictionLife BlogShort Stories

 I also knew without a doubt that he was a lot older than he looked.

-While Max did most of the talking, in a pragmatic, explanatory – no-nonsense manner with an accent from the west country – possibly West Midlands – Steve added a technical detail or confirmed a detail or added information where needed.
-The topic and possibilities opened up a vortex in my mind that threatened to suck out all logic and sensibilities but also sparked excitement somewhere deep within me, of the likes that I hadn’t experienced in a long time.
+While Max did most of the talking, pragmatic, explanatory and no-nonsense with an accent from the West Country, possibly West Midlands, Steve added technical details or confirmed information where needed.
+The topic and possibilities opened up a vortex in my mind that threatened to suck out all logic and sensibility, but also sparked excitement somewhere deep within me, of the likes I had not experienced in a long time.

-He even pointed to a new brand of coffee pods I was trialling and asked if they were better than the previous brand I’d been using.
+He even pointed to a new brand of coffee pods I was trialling and asked if they were better than the previous brand I had been using.
 Just to make me aware that he knew more about me than I knew about him.
-‘The Lab’ people might well have known more about me, given the Alzheimer’s made me often forget the names of simple things like my coffee pod brands.
+‘The Lab’ people might well have known more about me, given that the Alzheimer’s often made me forget the names of simple things like my coffee pod brands.

-I realised as we sat around my kitchen table, that Max had hardly given me anything more than I could glean myself online.
+As we sat around my kitchen table, I realised Max had hardly given me anything more than I could have gleaned online.

-Max asked questions, and while his eyes – a kind of light-blue that reflected the kitchen light in ways that made me think of millions of tiny tea lights – seemed to decipher whether my answers were the truth.
+Max asked questions, and while his eyes, a kind of light-blue that reflected the kitchen light in ways that made me think of millions of tiny tea lights, seemed to decipher whether my answers were truthful, Steve got to work.

-Steve – with my permission – took my blood pressure, took several blood samples, a scraping from my fingernails, some strands from my hair and a small scraping from the skin on the side of my nose.
-It almost seemed so coordinated; and so perfunctory, as each of them methodically went through an invisible checklist.
-Max memorised my answers, continually regarding me with friendly – but analytical eyes and Steve pulled out one bottle or vial after another and labelled each as he worked, then put them into a case.
-The case itself was so much deeper than it seemed from the outside, making me feel like it was swallowing the bottles as Steve placed them.
+With my permission, Steve took my blood pressure, several blood samples, a scraping from my fingernails, some strands from my hair, and a small scraping from the skin on the side of my nose.
+It all seemed so coordinated, so perfunctory, as each of them methodically worked through an invisible checklist.
+Max memorised my answers, continually regarding me with friendly but analytical eyes, while Steve pulled out one bottle or vial after another, labelled each carefully, and placed them into a case that seemed much deeper on the inside than it looked from the outside.

 I asked one anyway, because I was curious and because I knew that I had nothing to lose.
-I watched Steve carefully as I asked, knowing that I wouldn’t be so lucky with Max, who seemed slightly more… mature.
-A gut instinct told me that I’d have more of a chance catching Steve off guard.
+I watched Steve carefully as I asked, knowing I would not catch Max, who seemed slightly more mature and unreadable.

 I heard Max exhale with a short laugh while Steve seemed perplexed, perhaps even confused, definitely taken aback.
-Then he opened his mouth and started to shape one word, then changed it as he spoke it.
+He opened his mouth to form one word, then changed it as he spoke it.

-“32,” he said as he looked down at my slippers.
+“Thirty-two,” he said, while looking down at my slippers.

-“33,” a wide grin formed.
-Eyes watched me carefully, but also with a hint of not caring all that much.
-They knew they held all the cards and that I wouldn’t pursue anything if I valued the process.
-They knew I did and that this was just me seeing how much they’d tell me.
+“Thirty-three,” he replied, a wide grin forming across his face, his eyes watching me carefully but with a hint of not caring all that much.
+They knew they held all the cards and that I would not pursue anything if I valued the process.
+They knew I did, and that this was just me testing the waters.

 “Thanks for your time Mr. Beaconsfield…”